pAP3R/recur/README.md

 Reactivating an order is a bit weird if it's overdue, I don't think it will work.
 I have a solution.
 I will add it soon-ish.

+## Errors Fixed:

+- Minimum order check of 10.00 was broken
+- Orders which

 ## Todo:

 - [x] Add config file
 - [x] Display 'Account Balance' (For fiat check)
+- [ ] More timing options
 - [ ] 'Auto-buy' option based on market cap, fiat and DCA
 - [ ] 'Attempt Undercut' button
 - [ ] Fault tolerance